Conformal Convolution and Monte Carlo Meta-learners for Predictive Inference of Individual Treatment Effects: Experimental setups

 The propensity $\pi$ is sampled from a Beta distribution with shape parameters 2 and 4.

 The treatment is sampled from a uniform distribution between 0 and 1.
 If the value is below the propensity the assignment is \textit{treatment}, otherwise \textit{control}.

-\subsubsection{Nie and Wager Synthetic Data Experiments}
+\subsubsection{Nie and Wager synthetic data experiments}

 The second synthetic data experiments use the setups of \citet{nieQuasioracleEstimationHeterogeneous2021}.
 Four setups are used: A, B, C, and D. Each setup uses 5000 samples and is split into a training and testing set using a 50\% split.
 Every setup is simulated with uncorrelated noise terms, uses five covariates, and a standard deviation of the error term of 1.
+Additionally, we make for each setup a heteroscedastic setting that makes the variance of the noise distribution dependent on the covariates, $\sigma = \sigma_{het}$.
 The same approach is taken here as in Section~\ref{body:alaa_synthetic} with 100 simulations, each using different random seeds and using the same $\alpha$ values.
 The CCT and CMC models also use normalized split WCPS.
-The results are shown in Figure~\ref{fig:results_setupA_B_C_D_90_nie}, ~\ref{fig:pit_nie_wager}, and ~\ref{fig:pit_nie_wager_unweighted}.
+The results are shown in Figure \ref{fig:nw-A-dist}, \ref{fig:nw-B-dist}, \ref{fig:nw-C-dist}, \ref{fig:nw-D-dist}, and \ref{fig:results_setupA_B_C_D_90_nie}.

 Besides the aforementioned experiments with the data-generating processes proposed by \citet{nieQuasioracleEstimationHeterogeneous2021}, we also perform a noise dependency impact experiment with it.
-This experiment will investigate the impact of changing the dependency between the noise variables, $\epsilon_0$ and $\epsilon_1$, of $y_0$ and $y_1$, respectively, on the different conformal frameworks.
+This experiment will investigate the impact of changing the dependency between the noise variables, $\varepsilon(0)$ and $\varepsilon(1)$, of $Y(0)$ and $Y(1)$, respectively, on the different conformal frameworks.
 The only difference with the previous experiment is that the noise correlation coefficient $c$ changes from $-1$ to $1$ in increments of $0.1$.
-The results are shown in Figure~\ref{fig:results_setupA_B_C_D_nie_epsilon}. \paragraph{Data generating process: Setup A} Setup A simulates a difficult nuisance component and an easy treatment effect. $p$ is the number of covariates and $n$ the number of samples.
-X is created as an independent variable, $n$ rows and $p$ columns thus consisting of $[x_0, x_1, ..., x_p]$ each with length $n$.
-The other variables are the expected outcome $b$, the propensity of receiving treatment $\pi$, $\tau$ the ITE, $w$ the treatment assignment, $y_0$ outcome for control, $y_1$ for treatment, $\epsilon_0$ noise variable for control, $\epsilon_1$ noise variable for treatment, and $y$ the true outcome, all with length $n$.
+The results are shown in Figure~\ref{fig:results_setupA_B_C_D_nie_epsilon}, \ref{fig:results_setupA_B_C_D_nie_epsilon_efficiency}, and \ref{fig:results_setupA_B_C_D_nie_epsilon_rmse}.

+\paragraph{Data generating process: Setup A} Setup A simulates a difficult nuisance component and an easy treatment effect. $d$ is the number of covariates and $n$ the number of samples. $X$ is created as an independent variable, $n$ rows and $d$ columns thus consisting of $[X_0, X_1, ..., X_{d-1}]$ each with length $n$.
+The other variables are the expected outcome $b$, the propensity of receiving treatment $\pi$, $\tau$ the CATE, $W$ the treatment assignment, $Y(0)$ outcome for control, $Y(1)$ for treatment, $\varepsilon(0)$ noise variable for control, $\varepsilon(1)$ noise variable for treatment, and $Y$ the true outcome, all with length $n$.

-The models only use $y$, $X$, $w$.
+The models only use $Y$, $X$, $W$.
 All the other variables are for evaluation and testing purposes.

 \paragraph{Data generating process: Setup B} Setup B mimics a randomized trial.
 All other variables are calculated similarly as in setup A except for $X, b,\pi,$ and $\tau$.